sintsh/Multi-Strategy-Wheeled-Robot-System-for-Navigation/README.md

 ## To run scripts

-To move car from one point to another , open terminal and got simulation_ws
+To move car from one point to another , open terminal and go to simulation_ws
 ```
 source devel/setup.bash
 ```